Skip to main content

 Returning after sickness

-• If the test is positive, follow the guidance on If You Have COVID-19.
+If they test positive for COVID-19, follow the guidance on If You Have COVID-19

 If someone who attended child care tests positive for COVID-19